dreeves/daylight/README.md

 _[version 54]_

-you see how the cities are shown in parens after the label for the latitude slider? can we also show them in parens after the Wake slider label? and in that case the timesof day shown should be x hours more than in the latitude label, where x is the value of the wake slider
+you see how the cities are shown in parens after the label for the latitude slider? can we also show them in parens after the Wake slider label? and in that case the times of day shown should be x hours more than in the latitude label, where x is the value of the wake slider

 _[version 55]_

+can you go through all the city data and compare to wikipedia or timeanddate and make sure it's exactly right?

+(Codebuff takes a while to get its head around the subtlety that determining the SSS time means both finding the local time of day of sunrise on summer solstice for a given city, and then subtracting an hour if that city observes DST on that date.
+And then it balks hard and says it'll just spot check 5 cities.
+But when it does so it immediately finds a major error for Sydney, Australia!
+So I insisted it check all 50 cities.)

 _[version 56]_
 _[version 57]_